Sod Installation Costs

 The only true way to know if the lawn sod you’re ordering is top grade is to read as many online reviews as you can about the quality of delivered sod from companies you’re considering.

 Artificial grass or turf is an alternative to real lawn.
 It’s not for everybody, but it might suit those who care more about the curbside appeal and don’t have the time or inclination to look after real grass.

-The initial cost of an artificial lawn is high at $5 to $20 per square foot.
+The initial cost of artificial grass is high at $6 to $20 per square foot.
 For example, artificial fescue turf is $3.08 per square foot at Home Depot while fescue sod is $10 per roll (10 SF).
 Once it’s laid down, however, there are virtually no more costs associated with it.
 You’ll need to water it occasionally to hose off dust and pet messes, and some raking will be required in the fall if you have trees over it.

 Artificial Turf Pros and Cons

 |Maintenance free||Gets hot in the sun|

 |Looks natural||If pet mess is not hosed off, it won’t dissipate, it will smell.|

 |Some water companies will offer rebates for every square foot of grass replaced with artificial turf. ||Is not recyclable|